bpriviere/swarm_ai/README.md

 ```
 Upon opening a python file in VS Code, should be prompted to install a python add-on.
 Install the python add-on and then make sure `Python 3.X.X 64-bit (/usr/bin/python3)` is selected
-Also should install pylint as well.
+Also should install pylint (used for debugging) as well.

 ## Running the software
 ### Before First Run
-Need to generate the data for using glas, or get a `/models/` directory.
+Need to generate the data for using glas, or get a `/models/` directory and files from somewhere.

 ### Regular MPC controller